mcc-us/bookkeeping/_pages/1-glossary.md

 28. *Credit terms*: The specific credit sales conditions, including the time a customer has to pay and any applicable penalties for late payments.

 29. *Current Asset*: A current asset is a resource a company expects to use, sell, or convert to cash within one year.
+See also *Non-Current Asset*

 30. *Debit*: Think LEFT hand